subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

-## From Spin Glass to Hopfield Networks: Engineering the Energy Landsacpe of a Spin Glass
+## From Spin Glass to Hopfield Networks: Engineering the Energy Landscape of a Spin Glass